Skip to main content

 • Inconsistent error handling between two functions added in the same PR

-Model: deepseek-v4-flash with cross-provider fallback to qwen3-coder-next Weave’s surface is broad and shallow — it needs speed and breadth more than depth.
-The shared model with Warden lets Sigilix amortize cost across two specialists.
+Model selection: Eunomia’s surface is broad and shallow — it needs speed and breadth more than depth, so it runs a fast, high-coverage model with a cross-provider fallback.
+It often shares a model family with Argus, which lets Sigilix amortize warm-cache costs across two specialists.
 Sample finding:

 checkout.ts:45 — early return bypasses tax calc